germ/germ.github.io/_posts/2019-03-10-Unboxing-Georgi.md

 Your board is now ready for use with Plover, but you might accidentally toggle a few modes that are inside of Georgi, so let's go over them.

 **Remember!
 If you have issues, unplugging your board and plugging it in will reset to a clean state.**
+**If using a non rev2 or higher board, be gentle on the TRRS jacks!**

 # Modes
 Georgi has three operation modes: Steno, QWERTY and Command.